Private view

 A private view is a special viewing of an exhibition by invitation only, often an art exhibition and normally a preview at the start of a public exhibition.
+In the United Kingdom, a private view is generally open to all visitors.
 Typically wine and light refreshments are served in the form of a reception.
 If the works on show are by a living artist, it is normal for them to attend the private view.
 Artworks on view are typically for sale.

 This type of exhibition set in a private setting is commonly referred to as the vernissage.